YtFlow/ytflow-book/src/access-point-and-descriptor.md

 A Stream Handler *handles* streams.
 When a Stream is produced by an upstream plugin, it is passed to the Stream Handler.
 The Stream Handler may do some I/O, wrap a new Stream around it, pass it to a downstream Stream Handler, or even terminate the Stream.
 Stream Handlers are often used on the inbound side.

 A Stream Outbound works the other way around.
-It *produces* streams.
+It *initiates* streams.
 An upstream plugin asks the Stream Outbound for a new Stream upon request.
 Then, the Stream Outbound creates a new Stream, or reuses a Stream from a downstream Stream Outbound, and returns it to the upstream plugin.
 Stream Outbounds are often used on the outbound side.

 To exchange data from two Streams, a [`forward`] plugin is used.
 It exposes a Stream Handler and requires a Stream Outbound to work.
 When a Stream is received from the Stream Handler access point, the plugin requests a new Stream from the Stream Outbound, and then forwards data between the two streams.
 Note that [`forward`] only forwards data, and does nothing about outbound selection, routing or DNS resolution.